Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 Apply sunscreen or sunblock liberally as follows:

 - Adults should wear sunscreen every day, even if going outdoors for only a short time.
+UVA is not filtered by glass so much and sun exposure occurs daily in cars.

 - Apply a large amount to all exposed areas, including ears and feet.
 To get the level of protection indicated by the sunscreen's SPF, experts recommend half a teaspoon (2.5 mL) each for the head, neck, and each arm and a teaspoon (5 mL) each for the chest area, back, and each leg.